phrig/beautiful-jekyll/_posts/2018-01-28-cashflow-pa-summary.md

 ## Where we're heading

+{: .box-note}
-Timeline: we're hoping to roll out an MVP by February 19th (2018) and then presenting the (hopefully working) app to the PA Governor's office and a committee of executives on March 14th.
+**Timeline:** we're hoping to roll out an MVP by February 19th (2018) and then present the (hopefully working) app to the PA Governor's office and a committee of executives on March 14th.

 We have several quality-of-life concerns to roll out for the app's basic functionality, and we're also planning to offer some insights into what we've found.